Hubertus Hoffmann, director of LOVE IS TOLERANCE – TOLERANCE IS LOVE, wrote in his book LOVE IS TOLERANCE, the fundamental script of his film:

 The Codes of Tolerance show us how we can all work together to create a better world.

-There are specific rules for parents, educators and schools, religious leaders, the media and journalists, political decision-makers, in sports and culture and for all of us.
-The implementation of the Codes can effectively improve the coexistence of different religions, ethnic minorities and races while stopping the destruction by the extremists.
+There are specific rules for parents, educators, schools, religious leaders, the media and journalists, political decision-makers, in sports and culture and for all of us.
+The implementation of the Codes can effectively improve the coexistence of different religions, ethnic minorities, and races while stopping the destruction by the extremists.

 The Codes of Tolerance are our humanistic answer as world citizens struggling to end the violence of the preachers of hatred.

 Reconciliation with ethnic minorities is an important aspect of active tolerance.
-It is important for internal peace to be the main focus in countries such as Ukraine, Syria, Iraq, Mali or Nigeria.
+It is important for internal peace to be the main focus in countries, such as Ukraine, Syria, Iraq, Mali, and Nigeria.
 The focus must be centered on the small examples of reconciliation between one human being and another.